-A sink trap is a sort of plumbing device that is attached to the end of a fixture, commonly discharge and drainage systems; they are used to maintain and prevent the release of foul odour into the home or surrounding.
-Sink traps are curvy in shape, usually having sharp bends at their edges.
+A sink trap is a sort of plumbing device that is attached to the end of a fixture, commonly discharge and drainage systems; they are used to maintain and prevent the release of foul odor into the home or surroundings.

-A fixture on the other hand, is an exchangeable device that delivers or drains water from your house.
-For example, showers, pipes, kitchen sinks, flush toilets etc. are all part of your plumbing fixtures.
+A fixture, on the other hand, is an exchangeable device that delivers or drains water from your house.
+For example, showers, pipes, kitchen sinks, flush toilets, etc. are all part of your plumbing fixtures.

 Sink traps are a fundamental part of such or all fixtures.

 Traps are located in various parts of your home’s plumbing system.
 They are so important you have to have them attached to plumbing systems one way or the other.

 Make no mistake; these gases are choking and unbearable.
-In large amounts, especially hydrogen Sulphide, they can burn the eyes and lead to instant death.
+In large amounts, especially hydrogen sulfide, they can burn the eyes and lead to instant death.

 Because of these instances, traps are installed in every home.
-They prevent harmful gases from your sewers even your drains from gaining access into your living area.
+They prevent harmful gases from your sewers and even your drains from gaining access into your living area.

-What a life saver!
+What a lifesaver!

-Sink traps are attached to the tail ends of plumbing fixtures like your bathroom and toilet sinks, floor drains and any various kinds of drainages.
+Sink traps are attached to the tail ends of plumbing fixtures like your bathroom and toilet sinks, floor drains, and any various kinds of drainages.

-So how does something as small as that rids your home of unwanted sewer gases.
+So how does something as small as that rids your home of unwanted sewer gases?
 It’s simple.